betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness-wikized.md

 A really important piece of electronics to clean is your mobile phone.
 Why?
-Many people set their phones down on various surfaces, carry it into the bathroom and, of course frequently touch and hold it as well as bring it to their ear and face.
-It's that last part that is problematic.
+Many people set their phones down on various surfaces, carry them into the bathroom and, of course, frequently touch and hold it as well as bring it to their ear and face.
+That last part is especially problematic.
 So, keep your phone, and the case/holder, clean.
 And, maybe don't set it down just anywhere.

 Ideally, you would use a different wipe each time you clean a surface.
 That probably